Safer Together: A National Action Plan to Advance Patient Safety

 - Patient and Family Engagement: to instill the practice of co-designing and co-producing care with patients, families, and care partners to ensure their meaningful partnership in all aspects of care design, delivery, and operations.

 - Workforce Safety: to ensure the safety and resiliency of organizations and workforces as a precondition to advancing patient safety with a unified, total systems-based approach to eliminate harm to both patients and the workforce.

 - Learning System: to foster networked and continuous learning within and across health care organizations at all levels to encourage widespread sharing, learning, and improvement.

 The NSC considers these areas to be foundational because they create the fertile soil that allows broader safety initiatives to take root and be cultivated.
 They are also interdependent because advancing in one area alone is difficult without advancing in all of them.
 And they each benefit from widespread collaboration and coordination.
 The resulting recommendations in these four areas build on the substantial body of experience, evidence, and lessons learned that the NSC has gathered and will test and implement together to allow for future refinements as our understanding, experience, and evidence evolve over time.

-The NSC is co-chaired by Jeffrey Brady, MD, MPH, director of AHRQ’s Center for Quality Improvement and Patient Safety, and Tejal K. Gandhi, MD, MPH, CPPS, senior fellow, Institute for Healthcare Improvement; Chief Safety and Transformation Officer, Press Ganey Associates.
+The NSC is co-chaired by Jeffrey Brady, M.D., M.P.H., former director of AHRQ's Center for Quality Improvement and Patient Safety, and Tejal K. Gandhi, M.D., M.P.H., CPPS, Senior Fellow, Institute for Healthcare Improvement; Chief Safety and Transformation Officer, Press Ganey Associates.